pnadolny13/100-days-of-code/log.md

 **Thoughts** Ngrok blew my mind, now I can run local code and view from anywhere.
 I viewed my Flask app on my phone to test out how it views as mobile size.
 Really cool for development.
 **Link(s) to work:** https://github.com/pnadolny13/AlexaSkill_FlaskAsk/commits/master

+### Day 10: January 13, 2018

+**Today's Progress**: I created my own Alexa skill from the tutorial version I did yesterday.
+I was able to get it to accept all the group member names and respond back.
+Now have to start inputting the group members beer count.
+I dont have dates working either so it just always says 530.

+**Thoughts** Alexa skills are really cool and fun to make because it seems like they are hard but they arent and nobody knows that....haha.
+I'm going to build out this app and see if I can push i to the store.

+**Link(s) to work:** https://github.com/pnadolny13/SplitTheBill_AlexaSkill_FlaskAsk

+### Day 11: January 14, 2018

+**Today's Progress**: I updated my Alexa skill to accept 9 people, beer price, tax, tip, and calculate the amount per person and total based on how many everyone had.
+2 new intents done for summary and input for prices.
+Doesnt accept decimal beer price yet, and should let you define whichever inputs you want.
+Beer, taquitos, zinger, etc. Should be able to add to each instead of overwrite and say everyone had something.

+**Thoughts** Flask Ask is really helpful with the Jinja templates.
+Building a cool Alexa app is really helping me to get a better understanding of Flask in general.
+I had a ton of time to work today so I made big progress!!
+Really fun to make skills.

+**Link(s) to work:** https://github.com/pnadolny13/SplitTheBill_AlexaSkill_FlaskAsk/commit/c405e561e06baa2018d6f6a9e205e75339cdf856